 In Spring 2019, the Society introduced a new series of research seminars, coordinated by Kate Morris.
 The first programme ran from February to May 2019.
-Its success has led to a second programme being planned for Autumn 2019.
+Its success has led to the 2019/20 programme outlined below.

 Each seminar covers a specific topic.
 No prior knowledge of the topic is required for participation - only the willingness of participants to join in discussion with questions or relevant contributions from their own research.

 Seminars take the form of a short presentation on a topic currently being researched.
 This is followed by informal discussion and debate, which could lead to further individual or group research.